seanmpuckett/sai/docs/comps.md

 #### HAVING

 The comprehension operator **having** indicates an expression based filter using the **it** _magical value_ to represent the item currently under examination.

-Since **it** is in play, the associated **dot** scoping prefix is also active within the expression for easy access to fields within the item.
+Since **it** is in play, the associated **dot** scoping prefix is also active within the expression for easy access to item fields.
 In the first example below, both lines produce the same code and result.

 **Who is 21 or over?**